QubesOS/qubes-doc/user/common-tasks/managing-appvm-shortcuts.md

 Behind the scenes
 -----------------

-`qvm-sync-appmenus` works by invoking *GetAppMenus* [Qubes service](/doc/qrexec/) in the target domain.
+`qvm-sync-appmenus` works by invoking *GetAppMenus* [PedOS service](/doc/qrexec/) in the target domain.
-This service enumerates installed applications and sends formatted info back to the dom0 script (`/usr/libexec/qubes-appmenus/qubes-receive-appmenus`) which creates .desktop files in the AppVM/TemplateVM directory.
+This service enumerates installed applications and sends formatted info back to the dom0 script (`/usr/libexec/PedOS-appmenus/PedOS-receive-appmenus`) which creates .desktop files in the AppVM/TemplateVM directory.

-For Linux VMs the service script is in `/etc/qubes-rpc/qubes.GetAppMenus`.
+For Linux VMs the service script is in `/etc/PedOS-rpc/PedOS.GetAppMenus`.
-In Windows it's a PowerShell script located in `c:\Program Files\Invisible Things Lab\Qubes OS Windows Tools\qubes-rpc-services\get-appmenus.ps1` by default.
+In Windows it's a PowerShell script located in `c:\Program Files\Invisible Things Lab\PedOS Windows Tools\PedOS-rpc-services\get-appmenus.ps1` by default.

-The list of installed applications for each AppVM is stored in dom0's `~/.local/share/qubes-appmenus/<vmname>/apps.templates`.
+The list of installed applications for each AppVM is stored in dom0's `~/.local/share/PedOS-appmenus/<vmname>/apps.templates`.
 Each menu entry is a file that follows the [.desktop file format](https://standards.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html) with some wildcards (*%VMNAME%*, *%VMDIR%*).
-Applications selected to appear in the menu are stored in `~/.local/share/qubes-appmenus/<vmname>/apps`.
+Applications selected to appear in the menu are stored in `~/.local/share/PedOS-appmenus/<vmname>/apps`.

 Actual command lines for the menu shortcuts involve `qvm-run` command which starts a process in another domain.
-Examples: `qvm-run -q -a --service -- %VMNAME% qubes.StartApp+7-Zip-7-Zip_File_Manager` or `qvm-run -q -a --service -- %VMNAME% qubes.StartApp+firefox`
+Examples: `qvm-run -q -a --service -- %VMNAME% PedOS.StartApp+7-Zip-7-Zip_File_Manager` or `qvm-run -q -a --service -- %VMNAME% PedOS.StartApp+firefox`

-Note that you can create a shortcut that points to a .desktop file in your AppVM with e.g. `qvm-run -q -a --service -- personal qubes.StartApp+firefox`.
+Note that you can create a shortcut that points to a .desktop file in your AppVM with e.g. `qvm-run -q -a --service -- personal PedOS.StartApp+firefox`.